 What kind of information was that?

-Wasn't that what kind of information did you give to a friend?
+What kind of information did you give to a friend?

-So you you didn't consider your memo or your sense of that conversation to be a government document you considered to be somehow your own personal document that you could share with the media as you wanted to?
+So you didn't consider your memo or your sense of that conversation to be a government document you considered to be somehow your own personal document that you could share with the media as you wanted to?

 Correct.

-My friend, I understood this to be my recollection recorded of my conversation with the president as a private citizen.
+I understood this to be my recollection recorded of my conversation with the president as a private citizen.

 I felt free to share that.